 The real answer is that prices are determined by the market, and retailers get what they can get for what they are selling.
 If a product is popular, they raise the price.
 If it stinks, they lower the price, substantially, to move it out the door.

 And a lot of inferior products get sold this way, too.
 Before you look at a product for which there is a sale price, or rebate, think about this carefully.
 Are they lowering the price to move a substandard product?
 Or perhaps they are not lowing the price at all?
 Maybe their "lower price" is the real price, and the "suggested retail price" is just a made-up number.

 The following are some commonly held beliefs about pricing.
 And in the abstract, they sound silly.
 But chances are, at least subconsciously, you've held these beliefs at one time or another - I know I have!

-1. They are offering a rebate or sale price as a favor: No, really, people believe this.
-Companies are kind-hearted and want to see you get ahead, so they are holding a sale as a thank-you to consumers.
+1. They are offering a rebate or sale price as a favor: No, really, people actually believe this.
+"We're celebrating our 10th anniversary, and as our gift to you, everything is on sale!"
+People actually think that companies are kind-hearted and want to see you get ahead, so they are holding a sale as a thank-you to consumers!